 Batangas is a relaxed destination in the Philippines.
-Batangas is a quiet area and there are dry season and rainy season.
-The best time to visit Batangas is from November to March, the town’s dry season.
-The rainy season is from June to Septemberand Christmas and New Year is the busiest season where you will have to book in advance.
+Batangas is a quiet area and there are dry seasons and rainy seasons.
+The best time for this Batangas itinerary is from November to March, the town’s dry season.
+The rainy season is from June to September and Christmas and New Year is the busiest season where you will have to book in advance.

-There are also budget hotels costing for around 600-900 PHP in a promo while three-star establishments go for around 1,000-2,000 PHP, that’s only $19-38 USD!
+There are also budget hotels costing around 600-900 PHP in a promo while three-star establishments go for around 1,000-2,000 PHP, that’s only $19-38 USD!
 For those who want a more luxurious stay, you can check in at very nice hotels at around $50-120 USD.
-You can also try AirBnB in Batangas.

 MOUNTAINS IN BATANGAS

 One of our favorite Batangas tourist spots was Taal Volcano.You can reach the view point in an hour, while going down take around 40 minutes.
 If you want to go to one of the most visited places in Tagaytay and the Philippines, you should take a trip to Taal Volcano.

 You can get scenic views of Taal Lake with an entrance fee of 100 PHP per person to do the hike.
 You also have to hire a boat to get to Taal Volcano to start the hike.